 The University maintains a grievance procedure incorporating due process available to any person who believes he or she has been discriminated against.
-Missouri State University is an Equal Opportunity/Affirmative Action employer.
+Missouri State University is an Equal Opportunity/Affirmative Action/Minority/Female/Veterans/Disability employer and institution.
 Inquiries concerning the grievance procedure, Affirmative Action Plan, or compliance with federal and state laws and guidelines should be addressed to the Equal Opportunity Officer, Office for Institutional Equity and Compliance, 901 South National Avenue, Springfield, Missouri 65897, email@example.com, 417-836-4252, or to the Office for Civil Rights.
 (Res.
 Board Policies No. 70-11; Bd.
 Min.
 10-28-11.)

-Missouri State University provides reasonable accommodations that allow otherwise qualified applicants or employees with disabilities to perform the essential functions of a position.
+Missouri State University provides reasonable accommodations that allow applicants, employees, or qualified individuals with disabilities to perform the essential functions of a position.

 Reasonable accommodations will be made unless such accommodations have the end result of placing an undue burden on the operations of the University.
+If reasonable accommodations would cause undue hardship or burden because of costs, the individual with a disability shall be given the option of providing the accommodation themselves or paying for the portion of the cost that poses the undue hardship or burden.
 Employees needing accommodations should contact their supervisor or department head, or seek assistance from the following offices at their campus:

 Springfield: Office for Institutional Equity and Compliance